GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/browser-support/index.md

 %}

-### setColorScheme
+### setColorScheme()

 Sets the color scheme that should be applied to the user interface in the custom tab.

-{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/r5FBaq1CCKcfSelCaYpZ.png", alt="phone showing an app that used setColorScheme the left, and a separate phone without using that api on the right", width="800", height="407" %}
+{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/r5FBaq1CCKcfSelCaYpZ.png", alt="On the left, a phone showing an app using setColorScheme(), and on the right a separate phone without the API", width="800", height="407" %}

 {% AndroidBrowserSupportTable
  _method="setColorScheme",